Bayesian Analysis of Generalized Hierarchical Indian Buffet Processes for Within and Across Group Sharing of Latent Features: Introduction

 \section{Introduction}

 Bayesian nonparametric hierarchical priors are highly effective in providing flexible models for latent data structures exhibiting sharing of information between and across groups.
-Most prominent is the Hierarchical Dirichlet Process (HDP) \citep{HDP} and its subsequent variants, which model latent clustering between and across groups.
-HDP-type processes, due in part to the characterization of a Dirichlet process \citep{Ferg1973} in terms of Dirichlet vectors, may be viewed as more flexible extensions of Latent Dirichlet Allocation models (LDA) \citep{BleiLDA} and have been applied to, for example, topic modeling, natural language processing, and datasets arising in genetics.
-See, for example, \citep{Argiento, CamerLP1, TehPY, Wood} and relevant discussions in \citep{Broderick1, CampbellTrait}.
+Most prominent is the Hierarchical Dirichlet Process (HDP) \citep{HDP}, and its subsequent variants, which model latent clustering/class between and across groups.
+Note in these models individuals share at most one feature within and across groups.

-\citep{CamerLP2} provide results for latent clustering models suitable for datasets corresponding to multiplicative intensity models, employing hierarchical completely random measures (CRM) (see \citep{James2005} and references therein for the non-hierarchical cases).
-Relevant also to models we consider here, \citep{HeSchein} apply more complex hierarchies of HDP (HHDP) to problems arising in genetics.
-Notably, approximate inference is enabled by employing a hierarchical gamma-Poisson representation of the HHDP.

-In this work, we focus on tractable Bayesian analysis for hierarchical notions of latent feature allocation models, where the data structures correspond to multisets or unbounded sparse matrices.
-The fundamental development in this regard is the Hierarchical Indian Buffet Process (HIBP), devised in \citep{Thibaux}, which utilizes a hierarchy of Beta processes over $J$ groups to induce sharing across groups, where each group generates binary random matrices reflecting within-group sharing of features according to beta-Bernoulli Indian Buffet process (IBP) priors.
-We first present some details of the basic IBP.
+In this work, we focus on tractable Bayesian analysis for hierarchical notions of latent feature allocation models, where the data structures correspond to multi-sets or unbounded sparse matrices.
+The fundamental development in this regard is the Hierarchical Indian Buffet Process (HIBP), devised in \citep{Thibaux}.
+The HIBP utilizes a hierarchy of Beta processes to model the sharing of latent features across $J$ distinct groups, where each individual group $j$ (for $j = 1, 2,\ldots,J$) consists of $M_{j}$ customers.
+Specifically, each group $j$ generates a latent binary random matrix, reflecting the within-group sharing of features, according to a beta-Bernoulli Indian Buffet Process (IBP) prior first devised in \citep{GriffithsZ}.
+Similar to the HDP, this information is merged/shared across groups according to another common Beta process which is an example of a Completely Random measure (CRM).